Startup CEOs: A Guide to Successfully Scaling Yourself (While Scaling Your Business)

 3. Tasks you are completely unwilling to delegate.

-Step Three:
+Step 3:

-Rate each task on a scale of 1-3—with 1 being low and 3 being high—based on the value they contribute to your startup’s success.
+Rate each task on a scale of 1-3 (with 1 being low and 3 being high) based on the value they contribute to your startup’s success.

-Step Four:
+Step 4:

-Highlight any tasks categorized as “should be delegated” or “could be convinced to delegate” with a value ranking of “1” or “2.”
-Begin outsourcing those tasks to someone you trust, such as your Engagement Manager or Chief of Staff.
+Highlight any tasks categorized as “should be delegated” or “could be convinced to delegate” with a value ranking of 1 or 2.

 What Does an Engagement Manager Do?